data-creative/github-contributions-api-ruby/README.md

-# GithubContributionsApi

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/github_contributions_api`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Github Contributions API - Ruby

+A ruby interface to the [GitHub Contributions Archive](https://githubcontributions.io) API.
+Get information about GitHub users and events, including all repositories a user has contributed to.
+No authentication required.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile before running `bundle install`:

 ```ruby
 gem 'github_contributions_api'
 ```

-And then execute:

-    $ bundle

 Or install it yourself as: